 Managed revenue is an operational measure that represents the advertising spending transacted on our platform, and would represent our revenue if we were to record our revenue on a gross basis instead of a net basis.
 Managed revenue does not represent revenue reported on a GAAP basis.
-We review managed revenue for
+We review managed revenue for internal management purposes to assess market share and scale.
+Many companies in our industry record revenue on a gross basis, so tracking our managed revenue allows us to compare our results to the results of those companies.

-Our managed revenue is influenced by the volume and characteristics of advertising inventory transacted on our platform, or paid impressions, and pricing, expressed as cost per thousand impressions or "average CPM."
+Our managed revenue is influenced by the volume and characteristics of advertising inventory transacted on our platform, or paid impressions, and pricing, expressed as cost per thousand impressions or "average CPM".